Mater et magistra: Context

 "To search for spiritual perfection and eternal salvation in the conduct of human affairs and institutions is not to rob these of the power to achieve their immediate, specific ends, but to enhance this power."

 "The man who is 'Light in the Lord' and who walks as a 'child of the light' has a sure grasp of the fundamental demands of justice in all life's difficulties and complexities, obscured though they may be by so much individual, national and racial selfishness."

 "Animated too, by the charity of Christ, he finds it impossible not to love his fellow men."

 "For 'charity is patient, is kind; charity envieth not, dealeth not perversely, is not puffed up, is not ambitious, seeketh not her own, is not provoked to anger, thinketh no evil, rejoiceth not in iniquity, but rejoiceth with the truth; beareth all things, believeth all things, hopeth all things, endureth all things'."

-An insightful 3 page summary of Mater et Magistra can be found at educationforjustice.org.

-Pope John XXIII, issued the papal bull convoking the 21st ecumenical council Humanae salutis on Christmas day 1961.
+Pope John XXIII issued the papal bull convoking the 21st ecumenical council Humanae salutis on Christmas Day 1961.
 A 12 page curated translation into English is available online at the University of Notre Dame.

-The Second Vatican Council being the 21st Catholic Ecumenical council opened a little more than a year after Mater et magistra was promulgated.